 On the other hand, you may do the opposite.
 If you feel miserable, find a song that makes you think you want to get out of bed, and conquer your goals.
 If you feel like you have no energy left in your body, listen to an upbeat song that makes you want to move.

 Playing an instrument is another great way to use music as a coping skill.
-Once you get your hands on an instrument, you can express so many emotions without having to utter a single word.
+It also helps improve intellectual wellness.
+Marjie L. Roddick, MA, NCC, LMHC, once said, “Intellectual wellness is when you recognize your unique talents to be creative and you seek out ways to use your knowledge and skills.
+When you foster your intellectual wellness, you participate in activities that cultivate mental growth.”
+Once you get your hands on an instrument, you can express so many emotions without having to utter a single word and improve cognitive function as well.

 One of the best ways to release bottled-up emotions is through writing.
-You can write whatever you feel, and who knows, it might turn out to be the next hit song.
+Yes, “Not everyone agrees, though, that the mere act of writing is necessarily beneficial.
+In fact, initial writing about trauma triggers distress and physical and emotional arousal, researchers have found.
+And not all people will work through that distress therapeutically or through continued writing.” says Helen Marlo, PhD.
+But the great thing with that is, you can write whatever you feel, and who knows, it might turn out to be the next hit song.

 4. Social Connection